 As stated in the Overview, Chimborazo's summit is the farthest point one can get from the center of the Earth and still be on land.
 It is about 2160m farther from the center than Everest's summit.
 This is only possible because the Earth is in the shape of an oblate spheroid, i.e., it is flattened (squashed) at the poles and bulging at the equator.

 Here is a diagram (based on Klenke's Excel spreadsheet).
 His spreadsheet can calculate the distance from the center of the earth for any point on the Earth's surface (of known elevation above sea level).
-If you want to know the radial distance for some mountain or place, let Klenke know and he will calculate it for you.
+If you are really into math ... here is a link to show you how this is all done: CLICK HERE

 Thanks Klenke for the above graph and explanation.